Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: More about - and -matrices

 \end{itemize}

 Now we consider two cases.

-{\em Case 1.} Suppose that the $k$th row of $G^{t_0}_t $ has a nonzero component at some column other than the $\ell$th column.
+\emph{Case 1.} Suppose that the $k$th row of $G^{t_0}_t $ has a nonzero component at some column other than the $\ell$th column.
 Then, from Facts (i)--(iii) above and the row and column sign-coherence of $G$- and $C$-matrices in $(a)_{d+1}$, we conclude that

-Therefore, \eqref{eq:Jid1} and \eqref{eq:Jid2} hold trivially.
+Therefore, \eqref{2eq:Jid1} and \eqref{2eq:Jid2} hold trivially.

-{\em Case 2.} Suppose that the $k$th row of $G^{t_0}_t $ has only one nonzero component which is at the $\ell$th column.
+\emph{Case 2.} Suppose that the $k$th row of $G^{t_0}_t $ has only one nonzero component that is at the $\ell$th column.
 Let us write this component as $\varepsilon\in \{ 1, -1\}$.
-As mentioned in Fact (iii), $\varepsilon$ coincides with the only one nonzero component in the $\ell$th column of $C^{t_0}_t $ which is at the $k$th row.
-Then, by \eqref{eq:gmut5} and $(b)_d$, we have
+As mentioned in Fact (iii), $\varepsilon$ coincides with the only one nonzero component in the $\ell$th column of $C^{t_0}_t $ that is at the $k$th row.
+Then, by \eqref{2eq:gmut5} and $(b)_d$, we have

-Let us prove \eqref{eq:Jid1}, which is now written as
+Let us prove \eqref{2eq:Jid1}, which is now written as

-By \eqref{eq:Nsq1}, it is rewritten as
+By \eqref{2eq:Nsq1}, it is rewritten as

 After some manipulation, it reduces to